userfrosting/learn/pages/17.recipes/06.advanced-tutorial/01.base-setup/docs.md

 ## The controller class

-Now that we have a route, we need to create the `PastriesController` controller with the `displayPage` method:
+Now that we have a route, we need to create the `PastriesController` controller with the `pageList` method:

 `app/sprinkles/pastries/src/Controller/PastriesController.php`
 ```php